Call Now Free Quote

 Portland Cement Mortar: What It Is and How It Works

-Portland cement mortar is made from Portland cement, hydrated lime (in varying amounts), sand, and water.
-The ASTM mortar types used in residential construction are:
+Portland cement mortar is made from Portland cement, hydrated lime in varying amounts, sand, and water.
+ASTM C270 defines the mortar types used in residential construction:

-• Type M: 2,500 PSI.
+• Type M: minimum compressive strength of 2,500 PSI.
 Used below grade and in applications requiring high resistance to soil pressure and freeze-thaw.

-• Type S: 1,800 PSI.
-Standard for exterior masonry at or below grade, high-exposure applications.
+• Type S: minimum compressive strength of 1,800 PSI.
+Standard for exterior masonry at or below grade and high-exposure applications.

-• Type N: 750 PSI.
+• Type N: minimum compressive strength of 750 PSI.
 The most common specification for above-grade residential repointing and new construction.

 Portland cement mortar also has lower vapor permeability than lime mortar.
 Moisture that enters a Portland-cement wall has fewer exit pathways through the joints and is retained by the masonry units rather than passing through.

-For detailed mortar type specifications and selection criteria, the Brick Industry Association’s Technical Note 8B, “Mortars for Brickwork: Selection and Quality Assurance,” provides ASTM C270 guidance for both new construction and restoration work.
+For detailed mortar type specifications and selection criteria, the Brick Industry Association’s Technical Note 8B provides guidance for both new construction and restoration work.
+For how those mortar types apply to specific construction eras, see Type N vs. Type S Mortar: Which Chicago Homes Need.

 The Compatibility Principle